passionbull/gc-tracker/README.md

 ### Contributing

+I want to contribute to the Gods Unchained community.
+I hope this tool will help you play.
 Anyone interested in further developing this tool is welcome.
 Also, We want to create services that are helpful to the gu community.
 We also welcome co-works.
 Get in touch on Discord.

 ### License